E=MC² (Mariah Carey album): Singles

 The album's third single, "I'll Be Lovin' U Long Time", was released on June 1, 2008.
-Many complimented the song's production and incorporation of the "Stay With me" sample, while others were unimpressed with the chorus in general.
-Chuck Taylor of Billboard assured the song would endure strong success and radio appeal, and complimented its overall production, as well as Carey's voice: "[It's] a playful, beach-befitting groove, featuring a bright sample from DeBarge's "Stay With Me," lushly woven vocals and Carey's highs doting on fans with her sonic signature."
 In the United States, the song peaked at number fifty-eight, and at number twenty-seven in Japan.
 On the UK Singles Chart, "I'll Be Lovin' U Long Time" peaked at number eighty-four, and spent only one week in the chart.
-The song was featured on the final scene of You Don't Mess with the Zohan (2008), a film in which Carey made a cameo appearance.
 Its accompanying music video was shot over a three-day interval in Hawaii, and makes usage of the islands scenery, as well as shots of Carey in several bikinis, while swimming with a dolphin.

 "I Stay in Love" was released as the fourth and final single from the album on October 28, 2008.
 The song failed to chart on the Hot 100, though became Carey's fourteenth chart topper on the Hot Dance Club Play.
 Additionally, it peaked at number ninety-five on the UK Singles Chart.
-The song's accompanying music video was filmed by Carey's husband, Nick Cannon, and features Carey as a dancer in a Las Vegas show at the Bellagio Hotel and Casino Resort.
-Additionally, during the show and its preparations, Carey realizes that her ex-lover has found love with one of her fellow dancers, leading her to blow up the car he gave her, as well as its accompaniments in the Mojave Desert.
+The song's accompanying music video was filmed by Carey's then-husband, Nick Cannon, and features her as a dancer in a Las Vegas show at the Bellagio Hotel and Casino Resort.
+During the show and its preparations, Carey realizes that her ex-lover has found love with one of her fellow dancers, leading her to blow up the car he gave her, as well as its accompaniments in the Mojave Desert.